edHelper.com

 2 In 1980, the First Lady of the United States, Nancy Reagan, visited a drug abuse center called Daytop Village.
 While visiting the residents of Daytop, she saw the problems being created by drugs among young people.
 It surprised and shocked her.
 She saw young people trying to put their lives back together after using drugs.
 She walked away from Daytop Village wanting to do something.

-3 For many years, it has been expected that the first lady of the land devote much of her time to special causes.
+3 For many years, it has been expected that the First Lady of the land devote much of her time to special causes.
 Laura Bush, a former librarian, chose literacy as one of her causes.
 Jacqueline Kennedy chose to devote much of her effort to restoring the White House to its original dignity.
 Nancy Reagan chose to wage a "war on drugs."
 Mrs. Reagan was very worried about the effect that drugs could have on young people.
 She felt that the best way to help the youth of the nation was to educate them about drug use.

 Paragraphs 4 to 7: